hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-wrap-up.md

         // Finally save the VC document in the vc-documents DB table.
         {
           "tag": "Submission_of_CSD01_Documentation",
-          "blockType": "sendToGuardian",
+          "blockType": "sendToGuardianBlock",
           "dataType": "vc-documents",
           "entityType": "Installer",
           "uiMetaData": {}
         },
         // After the document has been created; the user can access the document with grids.
-        // Create an interfaceContainerBlock to group all pages accessible after registration is completed.
+        // Create an InterfaceContainerBlock to group all pages accessible after registration is completed.
         {
-          "blockType": "interfaceContainerBlock",
+          "blockType": "InterfaceContainerBlock",
           "tag": "installer_header",
           "defaultActive": true,
           "permissions": [